Thesis Type |

 - Cybersecurity in the EU: How the NIS2-directive stacks up against its predecessor: https://www.sciencedirect.com/science/article/pii/S0267364923001000

-Basic knowledge in the domains of cyber incident response, requirement analysis, and system engineering.
+Basic knowledge in the domains of cyber incident response, system engineering, semantic technologies and Generative-AI.